syncfusion/blazor-docs/src/notifications/progress-bar/states.md

 ---
-title: "States in Blazor Progress Bar component | Syncfusion"
+title: "States in the Blazor Progress Bar component | Syncfusion"

 component: "Progress Bar"

 description: "Learn here all about states of Syncfusion Progress Bar (SfProgressBar) component and more."
 ---

-# States in Blazor Progress Bar (SfProgressBar)
+# States in the Blazor Progress Bar (SfProgressBar)

 In this section, the progress can be visualized in different states.